Princess Beatrice of Saxe-Coburg and Gotha: Scandal and exile

 During King Alfonso XIII's unhappy marriage, he had numerous affairs and dalliances, some of which produced illegitimate children.
-He allegedly also made advances toward Princess Beatrice, which she rebuffed.
+He allegedly also made advances toward Beatrice, which she rebuffed.
 The King expelled her and her husband from Spain in 1916 under the pretext of sending Infante Alfonso on a mission to Switzerland.
 At the same time, the King's circle of friends, who despised both Beatrice and Queen Ena, started to spread claims that Beatrice had been expelled because of her bad behaviour.
 Beatrice and her spouse were allowed to return to Spain in 1924.